How Important Are Breadcrumbs in Meatloaf?

 Using your hands is often the best way to mix the ingredients because it helps you feel the texture and make sure everything is well mixed without overdoing it.

-How to Experiment with Breadcrumb Substitutes in Meatloaf
+How to Experiment with Breadcrumb in Meatloaf

 While breadcrumbs are a classic ingredient in meatloaf, there are several substitutes you can use if you don’t have them on hand or want to try something different.
 Here are some common alternatives: